 The HIV+ relationship status dynamic (part II).

-Up to half of HIV+ people in Sub-Saharan Africa are in relationships with HIV negative partners.
+Up to half of HIV+ people in Sub-Saharan Africa are in relationships with HIV-negative partners.
 We tackle challenges faced by mixed-status couples.

 People living with HIV are known to experience stigma and depression, and of course ill health, and often withdraw as a result of intimate relationships.
 But, “with the advent of ART, people living with HIV are able to live normal lives including having sex and the desire to have biological children.”
 The quote below, however, illustrates the reality of a relationship for a serodiscordant couple.

-Our basic human need to be sexual and intimate with others, regardless of HIV, may be impacted by how we feel physically and emotionally.
+Our basic human need to be sexual and intimate with others, regardless of HIV, may be affected by how we feel physically and emotionally.
 Our sexuality can also be affected by our own attitude, as well as by messages society gives us about the diversity of sexual practices.
 If your partner is HIV positive, she or he may have fears about the risk of infecting you through sex and you may also wonder about your level of risk of infection.
 Accurate information is essential to you both – including information about the level of risk associated with specific sexual practices.

 Bringing this reality closer to home, these sobering facts come from the National Center for Biotechnology Information: